Gokul2448/LendingClubCaseStudy/README.md

 ## Conclusions
 - Conclusion 1 from the analysis
+  For the Charged off loans the more chance of Applicant being default is as follows

 1) Applicants with grade B have a high chance of Loan Default
 2) Applicants with RENT as home ownership have the high chance of Default
 3) Applicants with debt consolidation , ie using a new loan to close the existing loans have a high chance of being defaulted